-- 1. Maintained the following GPA's: - Cumulative GPA of at least 2.75 - Education GPA of at least 3.0 for all education courses with no grade below C. - Content area GPA of at least 3.0 with no grade below C. - 2.
-Completed at least 95 semester hours-(undergraduates only) - 3.
-Received a favorable written reference from a faculty member at Avila University, and a business reference.
-(These forms are e-mailed to the individuals by the Placement Coordinator for Clinical and Field-based Experiences.) - 4.
-Received positive evaluations in General Methods & Differentiated Learning from the instructor and TEXT mentor. - 5.
-Submitted electronically (within the deadline) the Final Clinical Experience / Internship application and all other required forms. - 6.
-Demonstrated good character, positive attitude and dedication to the ethics of the teaching profession. - 7.
-Received positive evaluations of professional dispositions. - 8.
-Passed the Missouri Content Assessment (MoCA) and submitted passing scores to Avila University's School of Education by the deadline. (see dates on page 26) - 9.
-Applied for and received a Missouri Substitute Teaching License by the date listed. (see page 26 for dates) - 10.
-Attended a Final Clinical Experience/Internship Mandatory Meeting.
+- Maintained the following GPA's: - Cumulative GPA of at least 2.75 - ❖ Education GPA of at least 3.0 for all education courses with no grade below C. - ❖ Content area GPA of at least 3.0 with no grade below C. - Completed at least 95 semester hours-(undergraduates only)

+- Received a favorable written reference from a faculty member at Avila University, and a business reference.
+(These forms are e-mailed to the individuals by the Placement Coordinator for Clinical and Field-based Experiences.) - Received positive evaluations in General Methods & Differentiated Learning from the instructor and TEXT mentor. - Submitted electronically (within the deadline) the Final Clinical Experience / Internship application and all other required forms. - Demonstrated good character, positive attitude and dedication to the ethics of the teaching profession. - Received positive evaluations of professional dispositions. - Passed the Missouri Content Assessment (MoCA) and submitted passing scores to Avila University's School of Education by the deadline listed below. - Applied for and received a Missouri Substitute Teaching License by the deadline listed below. - Attended a Final Clinical Experience/Internship Mandatory Meeting.

-Graduate Certification students applying for Internship must also completed all additional requirements. (see page 28 and 32)
+Graduate Certification students applying for Internship must also completed all additional requirements. (see page 30 and 35)